Lawful interception: Canada

 Police ability to lawfully intercept private communications is governed by Part VI of the Criminal Code of Canada (Invasion Of Privacy).
 When evaluating Canada’s position on lawful interception, Canadian courts have issued two major rulings on this issue.
-In June 2014, the Supreme Court ruled that law enforcement officers need a search warrant before accessing information from internet service providers about users’ identities.
+In June 2014, the Supreme Court ruled that law enforcement officers need a search warrant before accessing information from Internet service providers (ISPs) about users’ identities.
 The context behind this 8-0 ruling is an adolescent Saskatchewan man charged with possessing and distributing child pornography.
 The police used the man’s IP address to access his personal information from his online service provider— all of which was done without a search warrant.
 The plaintiff’s attorneys argued that their client’s rights were violated, as he was victim to unlawful search and seizure.
 Despite the court’s ruling, the evidence gathered from the unwarranted search was used as evidence in trial, as the court claimed that the police were acting in good faith.
 In accordance to the ruling, the court proclaims that a warrant is not needed if: